By Ann Belser

 Under the Catapult CLEAR program, Ms. Clark said, he can be provided with the legal help and the financial help to move the title into his name.

-Additionally, she said, some properties are subject to a claim by Medicare for nursing care after the property owner dies.
+Additionally, she said, some properties are subject to a claim by Medicaid for nursing care after the property owner dies.
 There are ways to write the title before the property owner receives care, and hardship waivers for family members who lived in the home for two years and helped care for the property owner before death.
-However in some instances, the title cannot be changed without paying Medicare, either through the sale of the house or from the heirs who want to retain the house.
+However in some instances, the title cannot be changed without paying Medicaid, either through the sale of the house or from the heirs who want to retain the house.

 One indication of the need for the CLEAR program was that within a week of announcing it had opened, 21 people signed up, said Gabrielle DeMarchi, Catapult’s director of equity protection.